Flavor Training: How to Introduce Early Flavors to Babies

 1. Puree Vegetables

-Cook the vegetables so they’re soft enough to puree in a blender or food processor.
+Cook a vegetable so it’s soft enough to puree in a blender or food processor.

 2. Offer a Tiny Amount of Pureed Vegetables

-Here are a few ways to give your baby a tiny smidge of puree to taste.
+Here are two ways to give your baby a tiny smidge of puree to taste.

-• Swipe a little on your baby’s lip.
+- Swipe a little bit of vegetable puree on your baby’s lip.

 Tip

-Use pureed vegetables, not jarred baby food, so your baby learns to like the flavor of the foods he’ll eat when he starts solids.
+Use vegetables you’ve pureed at home, not jarred baby food.
+This way your baby learns to like the flavors of the food he’ll eat when he starts solids.

 [Learn How to Make Your Own Baby Food step-by-step!]

 Carefully choose what you give your baby to taste.
-You don’t want to set him up for failure or for it to be a negative experience.
-It should be a tiny amount just so he gets a bit of the flavor.
+You don’t want to set him up for failure (like offering something too spicy) or create a negative experience.
+It should be very small amounts so your baby gets the sense of taste.

 Is Flavor Training Safe?

-We introduce babies to real food at around 6 months old when they show signs of readiness, such as he’s able to sit up and hold his head up, and takes an interest in what everyone’s eating around him.
+It’s recommended to introduce babies to complementary foods (real food) at around 6 months when they show signs of readiness, such as an ability to sit up, hold their head up, and show an interest in eating.

 [If you need help with starting solids, check out my book, The Smart Mom’s Guide to Starting Solids.]

-Remember, we’re talking about a tiny smidge of pureed baby food on your baby’s lips, not transitioning to solid food at this point.
+Remember, we’re talking about a tiny smidge of pureed baby food on your baby’s lips, not a spoonful of food, or transitioning to solid food at this point.

 A Word About Food Allergies

-Some babies with a family history of allergies are vulnerable to food allergies.
-Talk to your pediatrician about an early flavor training approach to introduce some of the allergens in the office.
+Some young children with a family history of allergies may be more vulnerable to food allergies.
+Talk to your pediatrician about early flavor training to introduce some of the top 9 allergens, as this early exposure has been shown to aid in food allergy prevention.

-Flavor training is a valuable tool to prepare babies to accept different flavors, especially babies fed formula.
+Flavor training is a valuable tool to prepare babies to accept flavorful foods, especially when babies consume baby formula.

 References: